koranke/UIFramework/README.md

 # UI Automation Framework
+The goal of this framework is to minimize test complexity and cost of maintenance.
-This framework uses a Page Control Object Model (PCOM) approach for automation.
+It uses a Page Control Object Model (PCOM) approach for automation.
 This involves modeling a web page through a series of classes, which represent the web page and any child dialogs ("panels"), tables and lists.
 It also involves classes that model the core controls that a page may contain, like text boxes, check boxes, combo boxes and buttons.
 At the top level is a class that represents the website and exposes all the available pages.
-Tests drive actions by utilizing the PCOM classes rather than directly calling the underlying automation technology, like Selenium or Playwright.
+Tests drive actions by utilizing the PCOM classes rather than directly calling the underlying UI automation technology.

+Currently this project is more of a proof-of-concept that demonstrates certain patterns and approaches to UI automation rather than a fully-featured framework that can be dropped in as a dependency and immediately used.
+It handles standard HTML elements but may be missing some element support and has no element support for any popular custom web control libraries.
+There are two versions, one for Selenium and one for Playwright.
+From a test perspective, they work the same.

+## Project Structure

+### Core
+Common code regardless of underlying UI framework.

+### Playwright
+PCOM framework using Playwright.

+### Selenium
+PCOM framework using Selenium.

+### Playwright-swaglabs / Selenium-swaglabs
+Example PCOM classes and tests when hand-coding classes.
+Uses the live swaglabs demo website as the application under test.

+### Playwright-testweb / Selenium-testweb
+Example PCOM classes and tests when auto-generating classes.
+Uses the sample "testweb" website as the application under test.
+You must run a local webserver to host the website before running tests.

 ## Getting Started
 Before tests can be written for any web page, the PCOM classes for the web page must be created.
 This can be done manually by inspecting the web page, identifying the reference needed for each page element, and constructing the required classes.
 In the most simple case, for a web page with no panels, tables or lists, then a single "page" class is all that is needed for working with the page.
 In addition, a "site" class is needed as a container for any pages.
-For web pages that include repeating elements, for example, a table the displays rows of records,
+For web pages that include repeating elements, for example, a table that displays rows of records, then a class needs to be created for the table that defines how to reference the table, a row, and also defines the repeating elements in each row.

 Optionally, PCOM classes can be automatically generated using the Page Control Object Model Generator (see below).
 This is only an option if the web page includes embedded "data-testid" attributes for all elements of interest.